Pete-Scale/Code-Refactor/code_refactor_README.md

 ## Credits

-Special thanks to Josh and the TA's for their help!
+Special thanks to Josh and the gang for their help!

 Also thanks to Google for teaching me how to make a table of contents!